birkirbrynjarsson/dotfiles/README.md

 ```

 ## Credits
-Many thanks to the [dotfiles community](http://dotfiles.github.io/) and creatores there.
-My aliases, settings and more are sourced from many of the repositories found there.
+Many thanks to the [dotfiles community](http://dotfiles.github.io/) and the creators/contributors there.
+My aliases, settings and more are sourced from many of the repositories which can be found there.